rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/concepts.rst

 Event
 ~~~~~

-The load balancer logs events locally to the log directory (``/var/log``).
-Depending on the type of log event, the log message is stored in a specific
+The API keeps a historic record of all the events that get created when using
+a resource that modifies an existing load balancer.
+These events are stored
-file.
-Each event includes a unique event ID, event type, status of the
+in a database system.
+Each event includes a unique event ID, event type, status
-request,
+of the request, and a time when the event was created.

-You can use the Events API resource to retrieve event information from the log.
+You can use the Events API resource to retrieve event information from the database.

-On the |F5|, anytime you submit an API request to change the load balancer
+Please note, these events are triggered by the owner of the load balancer.
+If you
+wish to view a change done by a network security engineer, please view this in
+the changelog API?

+The Event resource returns information that is stored in a database system.
+These events are triggered when a user does an action on the load balancer device,
+an asynchronous action takes place which generates an event ID.
+This event ID is
-configuration, the response includes an event ID that you can use to check
+returned as part of the response object.
+It also includes an event type, status
-the status of the operation.
+of the request, and a timestamp when the event was created.

 .. _monitor-concept: